AlmaStreet/AlmaStreet/README.md

 - 👋 Hi, I’m @AlmaStreet
-- 👀 I’m interested in ... learning more about Data engineering and more python tools.
+- 👀 I’m interested in ... learning more about Machine and Deep Learning.
-- 🌱 I’m currently learning ... python libraries.
+- 🌱 I’m currently learning ... python libraries and different technologies.
 - 💞️ I’m looking to collaborate on ...
+ML projects.
 - 📫 How to reach me ...

 <!---
 AlmaStreet/AlmaStreet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.